Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD.

 - will try to email united and delta.
-- i went to aldi with my scooter, managed to get to under $30, so proud of you love : had
+- i went to aldi with my scooter, manage
 - Got my new lappy, May God bless my work and strengthen this journey that i just starte
 - Dad called me, new opportunities knocking... only GOD , I had my TDAP Vaccin, went to work out with d